 Question: What is the most efficient manner in which you can increase traffic to a website?

 Explanation: This is an operational question.
 The interviewer is seeking to learn what methods you use to accomplish a specific task.
-Naturally, generating traffic to the website is probably one of the most important things a digital marketer can do.
-There are many ways you can accomplish this, so pick one or two that you feel will be applicable for the company with which you are interviewing.
+Naturally, generating traffic to the website is probably one of the most important things a digital marketer will do.
+There are many ways you can accomplish this, so pick one or two you feel will be applicable for the company with which you are interviewing.

 Explanation: This is an example of a follow-up question.
 Any time you provide an answer, you should be prepared for a follow-up question in which the interviewer digs deeper into the topic.
-Make sure that when you provide answers, you have more knowledge of the topic you are addressing.
+Make sure that when you provide answers, you have additional knowledge of the topic you are addressing.

 Question: What are some of the digital marketing tools you use or are aware of?

-Explanation: This is another technical question targeted on finding out more about your capabilities and qualifications for a Digital Marketer job.
+Explanation: This is another technical question targeted on finding out more about your capabilities and qualifications for a digital marketer job.
 You need to be able to demonstrate your understanding of the tools used in this profession.
 Simply list the top tools you use or are aware of.